Nerocraft4/storin/README.md

 Frontend: Includes a prototype for the web-page style.\
 Backend: Includes database structure and the main functions to make it work.
 Furthermore, some examples for the DataBase are included.

-Missing the front-to-back and back-to-front communication.
+Missing the front-to-back and back-to-front communication, as well as hosting.

 ## Members:
 	- Enric Chust Gimeno (enricchustg@gmail.com)